Here are some recurring development decisions I make when maintaining my personal website/blog, with some accompanying

 I’ve used Git for many years but it still trips me up.
 At times I’ve worked primarily in a GUI (like Sourcetree or Fork), and other times directly on the command line.
 I’ve worked on projects where I’ve been the sole developer and others where I’m part of a large team.
 Regardless of the tools or context, I’ve learned there are certain need-to-knows.
-Here’s a list of useful Git commands for my reference and yours.
+Here’s a list of useful Git concepts and commands for my reference and yours.

 Rubadub have a new mobile app that delivers the RaD crew’s top vinyl recommendations (the best around) direct to your phone.